The implant is a soft piece of plastic that's put in under the skin of the arm.

 - It helps to make periods less painful

 - Often suitable for people who can't take oestrogen

 - It can be used at any age

 - A small injection of local anaesthetic is needed to put it in

-- Irregular bleeding can be a nuisance (for 1 in 5 women)
+- Irregular bleeding can be a nuisance (for 1 in 5 users)

-- Some women get side effects like mood changes and changes in sex drive
+- Some people get side effects like mood changes and changes in sex drive

 You don’t need a break from the implant

 It’s perfectly safe to use the implant for as long as it’s needed